“My Rolex won’t keep time correctly.”

 Depending on when your Rolex was last serviced by a Rolex-trained watchmaker, it may just be time for a service.
 Rolex recommends a full service be done every 5 to 6 years on your Rolex.
 Just as you change the oil in your car and put on new tires, the machine on your wrist will need the same type of attention (but thankfully not as often).
 Regular servicing will ensure the longevity and value of your luxury mechanical watch.

-If you are interested in Watch Chest servicing your watch, check out our entire servicing procedure, here.
+If you are interested in Watch Chest servicing your watch, check out our servicing procedure and request a service quote here.

 All That To Say

 Before you go through the trouble of sending in your Rolex or going to the jeweler, give it a wind and analyze your wearing habits.
 If you still believe your watch is not keeping time correctly, follow the directions above and take daily notes on the seconds lost or gained.
-This may seem tedious but it can either prove your watch is functioning properly or at the very least, provide the watchmaker with invaluable information so that he will know what to look for if he were to examine your Rolex for any specific issues.
+Your observations will either confirm that everything’s fine or give the watchmaker valuable clues.

-Understanding the design and quirks of a Rolex and other mechanical movements has the potential to save you from so much frustration!
-Most of the time there is nothing wrong and just a simple education in how one works is what was needed, where extensive issues are truly far and few between.
-Have fun wearing your Rolex and other luxury watches and enjoy the time-honored tradition of craftsmanship and technology that you are fortunate enough to experience!
+Understanding the design and quirks of a Rolex and other mechanical movements has the potential to save you from so much frustration.
+Most of the time there is nothing wrong and just a simple education in how one works is what was needed, where extensive issues are truly rare.